COTA Career Outlook

 If you are creative and enjoy helping people, you might find your career niche as a certified occupational therapy assistant (COTA).
 To join the profession, you must have an associate degree from an accredited OTA program as well as pass the NBCOT® Exam for certification.
 St. Catherine University developed an NBCOT Prep Coaching Program that helps prepare you to sit for the exam after graduation.

 The American Occupational Therapy Association (AOTA) also offers certification programs for post-graduate OTAs in the following specialty areas:

 - School system

-A highly diverse profession, occupational therapy assistants work full-time in a wide variety of practice settings, from hospitals to schools to nursing homes.
-While most OTAs work in a hospital or nursing home setting, more and more are turning to private practices.
-In fact, one third of them work in this environment.
-In-home settings are also popular as 10% of OTAs work in this venue.
+In this highly diverse profession, occupational therapy assistants work full time in a wide variety of practice settings, from hospitals to schools to nursing homes.
+While most OTAs work in a hospital or nursing home setting, a growing number (one-third) are turning to private practice, while 10% choose in-home settings.